mhazizk/62teknologi-senior-frontend-test--m-hazizurrohman-k-/README.md

 This is a simple iOS Yelp Client built with `Swift` and `SwiftUI`

-This client app using public Yelp API as documented here: [Yelp API](https://docs.developer.yelp.com/reference/v3_business_search)
+This client app is using public Yelp API as documented here: [Yelp API](https://docs.developer.yelp.com/reference/v3_business_search)

 ### Features